billboos/boos/content/home/talks.md

 +++

-*I'm thinking about my carbon footprint and trying to minimize travel, though I do undertake trips that are important for my mission of trying to improve the understanding and prediction of precipitation in tropical, developing countries.
-I post my travel plans here in hopes that future trips might be combined to minimize air travel.
+*Before the pandemic, I was thinking about my carbon footprint and trying to minimize travel, though I did undertake trips important for my mission of trying to improve the understanding and prediction of precipitation in tropical, developing countries.
+I will continue to post my travel plans here in hopes that future trips might be combined to reduce air travel.
 One cross-country, round-trip U.S. flight [emits about](http://co2offsets.sustainabletravelinternational.org/ua/offsets) 1000 kg of CO2, while one long-haul international round trip emits about 2000 kg of CO2.
-In comparison, all of the electricity, natural gas, and municipal water used by my 2-person household [are estimated to](https://coolclimate.berkeley.edu/calculator) generate about 4000 kg of CO2 per year.*
+In comparison, all of the electricity, natural gas, and municipal water used by my 2-person household [are estimated to](https://coolclimate.berkeley.edu/calculator) generate about 4000 kg of CO2 per year.
+For the next year it is likely that I will only be giving virtual talks, and am happy to do so after pandemic travel restrictions are relaxed.*

+University of Reading, Department of Meteorology Seminar, June 22, 2020
 [//]: # (Universidad Nacional Autónoma de México, annual Panorama of the Atmospheric Sciences, July 31, 2018)

 [//]: # (Department of Energy PI meeting, Washington, DC, November 5-8, 2018)